4xel-C/CS50_codes/README.md

 ## <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/flask/flask-original.svg" width="50px" /> - Flask
 - **Birthday:** Simple application to register birthday in a list to work on flask framework.
+- **Finance:** Simple finace application that use stock price from Yahoo's API to allow user to virtually sell and buy stock options.
+- **Store:** Simple shopping application built using Flask that allows users to select books from a database and remember their selections using cookies.